User Experience

 Accessibility

-Accessibility is crucial for any HIT system.
-The system should be usable by people with varying abilities, including those with disabilities.
-This means incorporating features like screen readers, larger text options, and keyboard shortcuts.
-Additionally, the system should be easy to use for those with different levels of technical expertise, from experienced professionals to patients unfamiliar with digital tools.
+Accessibility is essential for any Health Information Technology (HIT) system.
+The system should be usable by individuals with varying abilities, including those with disabilities.
+It should include features such as screen readers, options for larger text, and keyboard shortcuts.
+Furthermore, the system must be user-friendly for individuals with varying levels of technical expertise, ranging from experienced professionals to patients who may be unfamiliar with digital tools.

 Mobile-First Approach